 Jay-Jay Okocha and Alex Iwobi

-Jay-Jay Okocha is the uncle of Everton's newest signing, Alex Iwobi.
+Jay-Jay Okocha is the uncle of Everton's Alex Iwobi.
 Iwobi, who was born in Lagos, originally began playing international football for England.
 However, he then made the switch to Nigeria in order to emulate his uncle's success.
 He has a long way to go if he wants to match Okocha's haul of seven Nigerian Footballer of the Year awards, an African Cup of Nations winner's medal and an Olympic gold.

 Michael Owen and Ritchie Partridge